Single burner

 Applications

-These are not engineering drawings; they are intended only as a guide and not as a replacement for professional engineered drawings.
+Please note: These are not engineering drawings; they are intended only as a guide and not as a replacement for professional engineered drawings.

 These drawings are not intended to describe a complete system.
 It is up to the contractor or engineer to determine the necessary components and configurations of the particular system to be installed.